Bec-Lyons/LogicAppsDevOps/README.md

 You can view a sample of this project's GitHub Actions in .github/workflows.

+BEFORE YOU RUN:
+1. Add Azure credentials to Secrets
+    1. Create a Service Principal for your Azure subscription following [this guide](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).
+    - The output of the `az ad sp create-for-rbac --name "{sp-name}" --sdk-auth...` command should look like this:
+    > {
+    >   "clientId": "<GUID>",
+    >   "clientSecret": "<GUID>",
+    >   "subscriptionId": "<GUID>",
+    >   "tenantId": "<GUID>",
+    >   (...)
+    > }
+    1. Save the output of the above command to [GitHub Secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) and call the secret `AZURE_CREDENTIALS`:
+    1. You also need to create a secret `AZURE_SUB` with the subscription ID of the subscription you want to deploy to.
+Subscription IDs can be found using the `az account list -o table` command.

+2. Add environment variables to your pipeline
+	- LA_RG (name of the resource group where your logic Apps will be deployed)
+	- LA_CON (Name of the resource group where your Connections will be deployed)

+> #### Note on separate resource groups for Logic Apps + Connections
+>
+> - You do not have to have connections and logic apps in separate resource groups.
+The benefit of separating them out is that if you have a lot of manual sign on based connectors such as Office365, Salesforce, etc. then separation means you can separate these out into different DevOps pipelines with their own separate cadence.
+This means you would not have to reauthenticate on every infrastructure deployment.

 ### ARM Deployment

 The `ARM` folder contains the ARM templates required to deploy all the required logic app resources.